googlefonts/rcjk-tools/README.md

 # Repository for secondary RoboCJK tools

-Such as converters, compilers, testing and debugging tools.
+...such as converters, compilers, testing and debugging tools.

+Relates to the Robo-CJK tool: https://github.com/BlackFoundryCom/robo-cjk

+Prototype implementation of the Variable Components proposal: https://github.com/BlackFoundryCom/variable-components-spec

 Contents: